Check out our news Green Solutions GRENSOL Recover more. Waste less. Burn nothing.

 The Problem

-The Solution
+Our Solution

 Our Technology

-Step 1 – Metal Recovery
+Step 1 – Metal recovery

-Step 2 – Photolysis
+Step 3 – Photolysis

 Our Plant